-Brocklands is a homely environment with high levels of staff supervision provided for the young people in the Home both day and night.
-There is no surveillance equipment used in the Home to supervise or monitor young people.
+Meadow View is a homely environment which will ensure high levels of staff supervision provided for the young people in the Home both day and night.
+There will be no surveillance equipment used in the Home to supervise or monitor young people.

-17.Details of the home's approach to behavioural support, including information about-

-(a)the home's approach to restraint in relation to children; and(b)how persons working in the home are trained in restraint and how their competence is assessed.
+- 17.Details of the home's approach to behavioural support, including information about- - (a) the home's approach to restraint in relation to children; and (b) how persons working in the home are trained in restraint and how their competence is assessed.